 Our Writing as a Spiritual Practice Group uses structured writing exercises to explore our beliefs and enrich our understanding of our individual spiritual journeys.
 After writing in response to a question or topic, we will share an excerpt of our work and discuss its meaning.
 No writing experience is required or expected.
 We meet on one Saturday a month at 9:00am.

 The Meditation Covenant Group meets on the fourth Monday of every month from 7:00-9:00 PM in the Mortenson Room.
 Group members are led through a short guided relaxation meditation before exploring the topic of the month.
 We will then meditate on the topic silently (with minimal guidance) after which a brief period will be spent on the optional sharing of insights gained.
 Please wear comfortable clothing and feel free to bring your meditation cushion if you have one and would like to do so.
 This group is open to anyone who is interested in cultivating inner peace and happiness through meditation practice, including those with no prior experience.

-Leader: Mary Landowski
+Leader: Maggie Landowski